 To my home based side business I have added a mobile DJ service.
 Having spent over 4 decades as a radio DJ I will tell you that being on the radio can be somewhat deceptive…you know you have a bunch of people listening, based on the ratings…but you don’t actually see them.
 I really enjoy “taking the show on the road!”
-By playing music in front of a live crowd…I can immediately tell what they like or don’t like by watching the dance floor.
+By playing music in front of a live crowd…I can immediately tell what music they like or don’t like by watching the dance floor.
 Plus it’s an art knowing what to play and when to play it to keep things moving by reading the crowd.

 I deejay-ed in a few night clubs over the years as well.
 I was the DJ at the old Nite Life Club in Colonial Heights in the late 70’s.
 This was where I first met guys like Benny Wilson who was then with the group Passenger.
-I got to meet and party with lots of great local bands back in the day.
+I got to meet lots of great local bands back in the day.
 I also deejay-ed at the old Bonnie & Clyde’s and New York Lakeside clubs in Kingsport in the late 80’s & early 90’s.
 I played music (again vinyl records) during band breaks.

 I stuck with just the radio DJ gig for years until the lady who cuts my hair asked me to do their shop’s Christmas party last year.
 I pieced together a sound system and had at it.
 I’ve also done a few parties for my daughter over the years.
 I really enjoy it, realized how much I missed it and decided to put together another sound & light system and do private parties again.
 It’s nothing fancy but it sounds and looks good (sorry no fog machine!)
 Even with vinyl making a comeback, all the music is now digital and on on a laptop.
 My current system is streamlined and can fit in the back of my Jeep, as opposed to needing a large van to haul my equipment back in the day…my back was much younger & stronger then!